Applications for this program are now closed.

 - Confidential feedback: All submissions through the program portal will receive prompt expert feedback.

-- Mentor: You will be provided with a mentor from CSIRO or a university to assist you with understanding the program deliverables and connecting you to relevant specialists.
+- Mentor: You will be provided with a guide from CSIRO or a university to answer your questions about working on R&D projects and to help find an expert in the sector to introduce you to.

-- Build your network: You will build key contacts in your sector, including researchers at CSIRO and universities, domain experts, funding professionals and other SMEs.
+- Build your network: You will build key contacts in your sector, including researchers and other SMEs.

 Who can apply